*This article was updated on 17 July 2020.

 Although the government has announced various measures to stimulate the economy, the road to recovery may take some time, and it depends on each individual as well.

-Property owners affected by the pandemic may find themselves unable to afford their home mortgages once the bank starts demanding payments for the loans.
+Property owners affected by the pandemic may not have the financial capability to afford their mortgage loan once the bank starts demanding payments for the loans.
 Bank Negara Malaysia (BNM) is already projecting that non-performing loans (NPL) will rise once the loan moratorium ends.
 Sellers may be faced with stiffer competition as more properties become available for home buyers to pick and choose.

 3. Enjoy lower interest rates for your home loan

 On the other hand, existing property owners with home loans will also see a reduction in their monthly home loan repayments from the recent cut in the Overnight Policy Rate (OPR).
-On 5 May 2020, Bank Negara Malaysia slashed the OPR by 50 basis points to 2%.
-This was the third OPR cut in 2020 and is the lowest rate since the global financial crisis in 2009.
+On 7 July 2020, Bank Negara Malaysia slashed the OPR by 25 basis points to 1.75%.
+This was the fourth OPR cut in 2020 and is the lowest rate since the floor was set in 2004.

-Let’s say you have an existing home loan with an interest rate of 4.30%.
-A 0.50% OPR rate cut will see your interest rate reduced to 3.80%.
-So, you can expect to pay several hundred ringgit less in monthly mortgage payments which can amount to over RM50,000 or more in total savings when you eventually finish paying the loan.
+Let’s say you have an existing home loan with an interest rate of 4.00%.
+A 0.25% OPR rate cut will see your interest rate reduced to 3.75%.
+So, you can expect to pay several hundred ringgit less in monthly mortgage payments which can amount to over RM20,000 or more in total interest savings when you eventually finish paying the loan.

 |Loan tenure||30 years|